wfanabila/SMARTNOTES/README.txt

 ## Other Features

-*(To be filled in by teammates responsible for these sections — e.g. notes upload/browsing, admin management tools, ratings & comments, etc.)*

 A. Notes Features

 The Notes module is the core functionality of UiTMNoteLink, allowing students to share and access academic resources in an organized and collaborative environment.
 It provides a complete workflow from uploading notes to downloading and reviewing study materials.
 The implementation includes note management, discovery, and moderation features that improve accessibility and encourage knowledge sharing among UiTM students.